Redesigning the AttitudeLive Website for Accessibility

 Establishing a design system

 The designer and developer were part of the design process, along with accessibility.
-Once the proposed designs were approved, we defined essential elements upfront to ensure a fast and consistent design throughout the project, making style changes easier to coordinate later on.
+Once the proposed designs were approved, we defined essential elements to ensure a fast and consistent design throughout the project.
+This made style changes easier to coordinate later on.

 Usability Testing

-As a team, we refined the screens, and I created a clickable prototype for usability testing, establishing our primary user testing objectives.
+We refined the screens as a team, and I created a clickable prototype for usability testing, establishing our primary user testing objectives.

 Testing objective: